MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-inspect-text-contrast.md

 As an example, on the demo page, the blue links of the sidebar navigation menu have enough contrast, but the green **Dogs** link in the **Donation status** section does not have enough contrast.
 Review those elements using the **Inspect** tool, as follows:

-1. Open the [accessibility-testing demo webpage](https://microsoftedge.github.io/DevToolsSamples/a11y-testing/page-with-errors.html) in a new tab.
+1. Open the [accessibility-testing demo webpage](https://microsoftedge.github.io/DevToolsSamples/a11y-testing/page-with-errors.html) in a new tab or window.
 Then select **F12** to open DevTools.

 1. Select the **Inspect** (![Inspect button.](../media/inspect-icon.msft.png)) button in the top-left corner of DevTools so that the icon is highlighted (blue).